 The FCDO's health portfolio works in countries across the world, with the development focus historically on Africa, Asia and the Middle East, including many fragile and conflict-affected states.
 In addition to working directly with individual countries, FCDO provides official development assistance (ODA) through multi-country global programmes and core contributions to multilateral organisations.
-FCDO also works with upper-middle income countries and high-income countries to move the global health agenda forwards.
-FCDO's health agenda is presented in The Global Health Framework: working together towards a healthier world and International development in a contested world: ending extreme poverty and tackling climate change, a white paper on international development
+We also work with upper-middle income countries and high-income countries to move the global health agenda forwards.

-FCDO's policy and programmes covers a broad range of public health issues, including health system strengthening and service delivery, communicable disease prevention and control, nutrition, climate and environment, water, sanitation and hygiene and sexual and reproductive health.
+Our work covers a broad range of public health issues, including health system strengthening and service delivery, communicable disease prevention and control, nutrition, climate and environment, water, sanitation and hygiene and sexual and reproductive health.